Alliedium/awesome-devops/09_proxmox_fstrim_cloudinit_ansible_lvm_08-sep-2022/cloudinit-exp/cloudinit.md

 ### Prerequisites: ###

-1. We should have cloud image installed on the node level, for example this one:
+1. The cloud image has to be installed on the node level, for example this one:
 ```
 wget https://download.rockylinux.org/pub/rocky/9.0/images/x86_64/Rocky-9-GenericCloud-9.0-20220706.0.x86_64.qcow2
 ```
-2. We should have a copy of ssh key we want to enter with (from the another machine most probably) (passed either via scp or ssh-copy-id)
+2. There should be a copy of SSH key (most probably passed either via scp or ssh-copy-id from the another machine user is going to manage the VMs from)

-3. We should have a bash script or perform following commands in terminal manually one by one.
+3. There should be a bash script (passed from another VM via scp):

-I have this script I've passed from another vm via scp, it is placed here:
 ```
-cd ./cloudinit-exp/
 nano ./create-rocky9-dc0.sh
 ```